nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * 2a.
 The module code exists in the person's contact.
     * 2a1.
 EduMate does not add any tags.
+    * 2b2.
+EduMate does not show the module in the feedback message.

   Use case resumes at step 2.